nprasad2021/RadialAnalytics/README.md

 ## How to interpret

-* "outcome.csv" is the output file
+* Output file will be regenerated
 * Extra credit correlations are printed onto terminal